manishxfalcon/sukuna-jjk/README.md

 # sukuna-jjk
 Jujutsu Kaisen Sukuna Animated Landing Page is a web page designed to showcase animated content inspired by the popular Japanese manga and anime series "Jujutsu Kaisen."
+The landing page likely features animations, graphics, or interactive elements related to the character Sukuna, a powerful and enigmatic entity within the series.
+Users visiting the landing page can experience dynamic visuals and engage with the immersive content, providing an engaging introduction or promotional experience for fans of "Jujutsu Kaisen" and Sukuna specifically.